DenizIsikli/DaemonCollection/README.md

-# LocalDNSCacheDaemon Setup Guide
+# Daemon of Your Choice Setup Guide
-This guide will help you set up and run the `LocalDNSCacheDaemon` on your system.
+This guide will help you set up and run the daemon of your choice on your system.

 ## Prerequisites